laninsky/comparing_lists/README.md

 -- Your nexus files you want to have the names replaced on

 -- For the nexus files, namelist.txt, and the script rename.R to be in the same directory.
-Once they are, you can cycle through multiple nexus files by copying and pasting the script in rename.sh
+Once they are, you can cycle through multiple nexus files by copying and pasting the script in rename.sh.
+The R script assumes you have previously installed the R package 'stringr'.